-Cellular Telephones: The van driver shall not use a cellular telephone while operating a vehicle.
+Cellphones – The van driver shall not use a cellphone while operating a vehicle including hands-free operation.

-Number of Occupants: The number of occupants in a passenger van shall not exceed twelve including the driver.
+Number of Occupants – The number of occupants in a 15-passenger van shall not exceed nine, including the driver.

-Seat Belts 3-Points: Seat belts and other occupant restraint devices shall be worn at all times by all occupants.
+Seat Belts Three-Points – Seat belts and other occupant restraint devices shall be worn at all times by all occupants.
 Any malfunctioning seat belts shall be repaired or replaced immediately.

-Trips exceeding 350 miles one-way must include two qualified and university approved drivers.
+Trips exceeding 350 miles or six hours one-way must include two qualified, trained, and university-approved drivers per van.

-Drivers and all passengers traveling in passenger vans must refrain from excessive loading of the vehicle.
+Excessive Loading – Drivers and all passengers traveling in 15-passenger vans must refrain from excessive loading of the vehicle.
 Equipment and baggage shall not be piled higher than seat level, and weight and distribution should comply with manufacturer’s guidelines in the owner’s manual.

-Towing is prohibited unless the vehicle is properly outfitted by the manufacturer for towing.
+Towing – Towing is prohibited, unless the vehicle is properly outfitted by the manufacturer with a towing package.

-Anytime a passenger van is operated with fewer than ten passengers, all passengers must sit as far forward in the vehicle as possible in front of the rear axle and in an arrangement to distribute the load.
+Anytime a 15-passenger van is operated, all passengers must sit as far forward in the vehicle as possible in front of the rear axle and in an arrangement to distribute the load.
 Any cargo carried inside the vehicle must be positioned as far forward as practical.
 When possible, cargo should be positioned forward of the rear axle.

 Using the roof or exterior of these vehicles to carry loads of any kind is prohibited.

-All accidents involving any vehicle owned, leased, hired or borrowed by Texas State should be reported immediately to the direct supervisor of the employee responsible for the trip, local law enforcement authority and Environmental Health, Safety and Risk Management at (512) 245-3616.
+All accidents involving any vehicle owned, leased, hired, or borrowed by Texas State should be reported immediately to the direct supervisor of the employee responsible for the trip, local law enforcement authority, and EHSRM at 512.245.3616.